nickdrummond/builder/README.md

 ### New from suggestion
-Should just be able to select the number without the extras - each suggestion should be a **set of axioms**
+Should just be able to select the number without the extras - each suggestion should be a **set of axioms** Its also wrong as the label should be without _underscores

 suggestions.owl?